-- heat flux sensor FHF02 with wires of the length as ordered - product certificate matching the instrument serial number
+- heat flux sensor FHF03 with cable of the length as ordered - product certificate matching the instrument serial number

-Figure 1.2.1 FHF02's serial number and sensitivity are visible on the strain relief block.
-FHF02 is delivered with bundled wiring.
+Figure 1.2.1 FHF03's serial number and sensitivity are visible on the sticker close to FHF03's strain relief.
+The sensor is delivered with bundled cable and wire ends.